Cuda-Chen/cuda-chen.github.io/_drafts/how-to-be-invisible.md

 -- by Freeman, owner of Barcode4.com

+## Chapter 14 How to Locate A Trustworthy Nominee

+### advertise on craigslist

+### how to interview

+- The people that read the book and website of *How to Be Invisible*.
+- The people will assist you to do at least the followings:
+  - Rent a PO box.
+  - Order cable TV.
+  - Sign up for all utilities.
+  - Obtain a cell phone.

+### how much to pay the nominee

+### how to maintain your own privacy

+- Do not give a nominee your true last name, your age, your date or birth, or your previous address.
+This is a *business* arrangement.

+### my own options as to using a stranger for a nominee

+- Use longtime friends as nominee.
+- Advertise on Craigslist.
+- Lend the candidate *How to Be Invisible*.
+- Get the password from candidate then run Internet checks for
+  - criminal history
+  - check
+  - Intelius
+- After setting up well, give a one-time flat-rate fee, plus an annual fee for providing service for nominee.

+### protect yourself with a written argeement

+### the absolute worst fear for even a level three PI

 ## Some thoughts

 - It is said that a Vanuatu PR only costs less than 100,000 USD.
 Maybe this is